At a Glance

 Treating sleep apnea involves controlling certain lifestyle factors, treating underlying disorders, and using a dedicated sleep apnea treatment method such as continuous positive airway pressure (CPAP) therapy.

 - Lifestyle changes: Many people find their sleep apnea symptoms lessen after cutting out alcohol or sedative medications, implementing a regular exercise plan, and losing weight.
+For those with obesity, tirzepatide (Zepbound) was FDA-approved as first medication treatment of OSA.
 It may also help to avoid back sleeping, as sleep apnea is often worse in this position.
+In some people, treatment of nasal allergies may be helpful.

 - Oral appliances: Oral appliances come in the form of mouthguards that pull forward your lower jaw and tongue or just your tongue, helping keep the airway open.
 These devices work well for mild to moderate OSA.

-- Surgery: Surgery may be appropriate for people whose sleep apnea is caused by a physical anomaly, such as large tonsils or nasal polyps.
-However, sometimes surgery eliminates snoring without eliminating sleep apnea, so it’s a good idea to ask for a follow-up sleep study afterward.
+- Surgery: Surgery may be appropriate for people whose sleep apnea is caused by a physical anomaly, such as large tonsils, a deviated nasal septum, or nasal polyps.
+However, sometimes surgery eliminates snoring without eliminating sleep apnea, so it’s a good idea to ask for a follow-up sleep study two to three months afterward.

 - Upper airway stimulation: Upper airway stimulation uses an implanted device to target the hypoglossal nerve, which controls the tongue.
 By moving the tongue forward, it helps open up the airway.
 Upper airway stimulation works well for certain people with moderate to severe OSA.